 Those performances helped catch the eye of Porsche, who duly signed Hartley to race alongside fellow antipodean (and F1 retiree) Mark Webber in 2014 as the German manufacturer made a full-scale return to the World Endurance Championship.

 Paired with Timo Bernhard, the duo scored a podium first time out and two more followed before the end of the year, before they scooped world championship glory with four wins in 2015.
 A further four victories followed in 2016 before Hartley, minus Webber but with fellow Kiwi Earl Bamber, landed the big one in 2017: the Le Mans 24 Hours.

 But if that victory was amazing, so was what was to follow.
 On the verge of a second WEC title, but facing another career dilemma with Porsche set to bow out of prototype racing, Hartley’s old employer made a surprise call.

 Needing a driver to replace Pierre Gasly while the Frenchman returned to Japan for the Super Formula season finale, Toro Rosso turned to the now 27-year-old New Zealander to fill their vacant cockpit in the United States.

-“This opportunity came as somewhat of a surprise, but I never did give up on my ambition and childhood dream to reach F1,” said Hartley, who last tested for the Italian team in 2009.
+“This opportunity came as somewhat of a surprise, but I never did give up on my ambition and childhood dream to reach F1,” said Hartley, who had last tested for the Italian team in 2009.

 “I have grown and learnt so much since the days when I was the Red Bull and Toro Rosso reserve driver, and the tough years I went through made me stronger and even more determined.”

-Hartley thus becomes the ninth New Zealander to race in F1, and the first since Mike Thackwell in 1984.
+Hartley thus became the ninth New Zealander to race in F1, and the first since Mike Thackwell in 1984.
 Thackwell entered the highest category of racing at age 19 and made his second and final start at 23.